Milwaukee Area Technical College logo

 Key Highlights

-• Founded in 1912, with roots in a pioneering 1911 Wisconsin law that encouraged part-time education.
+• Founded in 1912, with roots tracing back to a pioneering 1911 Wisconsin law promoting part-time adult education.

-• Serves a large and diverse student body of over 31,000 learners.
+• Serves a large and diverse student body of over 31,112, offering accessible education to the community.

 Timeline